 YEAR TWO (FY 2009-10).
-The objective was to determine the feasibility of implementing the Anne Jolly Method statewide in each of the eleven (11) AMSTI regions and establish a model for the implementation of the Anne Jolly Method that could be sustainable over time and exported to all schools within AMSTI regions, including high need schools.
-A model for implementation was piloted in three (3) AMSTI Regional Centers (JSU; Athens; USA) which included professional development for PLTs 1) in the implementation of PL Teams and 2) in the alignment of AMSTI curriculum and resource materials with the Alabama Course of Study standards.
+The objective was to determine the feasibility of implementing the Anne Jolly Method statewide in each of the eleven (11) AMSTI regions and establish a model for the implementation of the Anne Jolly Method that could be sustained able over time and exported to all AMSTI schools within all AMSTI regions, including high need schools.
+A model for implementation was piloted in three (3) AMSTI Regional Centers (JSU; Athens; and USA) which included professional development for PLTs 1) in the implementation of PL Teams (Phase One) and 2) in the alignment of AMSTI curriculum and resource materials with the Alabama Course of Study standards (Phase Two).

 YEAR THREE (FY 2010-11).
-The objectives are to expand the professional development model for instructional reform (Phase One Schools) and curriculum reform (Phase Two Schools) piloted during Year Two within the existing AMSTI regional centers (JSU; USA; Athens) and to extend the pilot to one or more AMSTI regional centers.
-Prerequisite requirements for selection of participating schools:
+The objectives were to expand the professional development model for instructional reform (Phase One Schools) and curriculum reform (Phase Two Schools) piloted during Year Two within the existing piloted AMSTI regional centers ([SU; Athens; and USA).